 Another Michelin entry—Hokkien Man Hokkien Mee’s owner was formerly a sous chef at one of Singapore’s two three-Michelin-starred restaurants, Les Amis.

 This plate is a cross between the wet and dry style, and is popular for their sweet sambal belachan.
 It’s only open for 4 hours a day since it the chef personally preps everything, a process that takes up to 10 hours.

 📍 19 Lor 7 Toa Payoh, Block 19, Singapore 310019

 Come Daily (Tian Tian Lai)

-Toa Payoh has many Hokkien Mee stalls but Tian Tian Lai is maybe the most popular in the area.
+Toa Payoh has many Hokkien Mee stalls but Tian Tian Lai is maybe the most popular in Singapore.
 Their style is more “soupy” than wet, with the plate drenched in a pool of incredibly umami stock that tasted almost like prawn mee broth.

 Best of all, it comes with a generous helping of crunchy fried pork lard that elevates the richness even more.